 When we opened our first driving academy, I used to put it on the market 12 months a year.
 I thought I’ve still got to continue to draw new clients to the driving academy, even in the slow months.
 After a few eons of trial and error, my thinking has improved.

-Driving school advice – #2 Fleet audit
+Driving School Near Me – #2 Fleet audit

 The fleet organization is one of the most critical facets of maintaining a good driving academy.
 It is also indispensable to carry out a fleet audit during the busy summer months where vehicles have been operating almost continuously.